Liquid Blue: History

 Liquid Blue started as a cover band in 1996.
 In 2002 they were awarded Best Tribute Band at the San Diego Music Awards after several previous nominations.
 In 2003, they began writing their own material while relying on covers for most of their live shows.

 The band has their greatest popularity in China, and in 2002 they played their largest show in Dalian, China for an audience of 65,000 people.
 In 2005, they became the first American band signed to a major Chinese record label.
 They played the official Beijing Olympics Kick-Off Concert in 2008.
-The band has done 17 tours of China where they sing songs in both in Mandarin and English.
+The band has done 17 tours of China where they sing songs in both Mandarin and English.

 The band continues to perform in the United States as well.
 The group has a flexible lineup of seven people, with an "A Team," a "B Team" called Aqua Blue, and a smaller version of the group called Acoustic Blue.

 In April 2013 when Sammy Hagar came to San Diego he hired Liquid Blue to be his backing band and "cover" songs from his entire career, at a fundraising event.
 Currently most Liquid Blue performances are private corporate events, fundraisers and social events.

 As of 2014 Liquid Blue had performed in more than 500 cities in over 100 countries.
 The band has also performed in all 50 U.S. states and every "major league" city (any municipality with at least one major professional sports team) in the USA.